DataDog/documentation/content/en/service_management/app_builder/build.md

 #### Events

-UI Components can trigger reactions on an **Event**.
+UI components can trigger reactions on an **Event**.
 The event triggers differ according to the component.
-For example, a button component can can trigger on a click event, and a table component event can trigger on a page change or table row click.
+For example, a button component can trigger on a click event, and a table component event can trigger on a page change or table row click.

 An event can set a UI component state, open or close a modal, trigger another query, or even run custom JavaScript.